 Barnet Council will work with local partners to: 1.
-Create the right environment to promote responsible growth, development and success across the borough.
-2. Support families and individuals that need it - promoting independence, learning and well-being.
-3. Improve the satisfaction of residents and businesses with the London Borough of Barnet as a place to live, work and study.
-This means This means This means Creating jobs and new homes in the next five years via regeneration Increasing skills, encouraging enterprise and reducing unemployment. • Encouraging families and individuals to live as healthily and independently as possible, giving targeted services to those who most need it.
-Giving excellent services to residents Protecting the unique character of the borough and providing sustainable infrastructure to support success.
-Measure: Measure: Measure of success: • Business growth and retention.
-Managing demand for services.
-Resident satisfaction with the borough as a place to live work and study Satisfaction with the Council.
+Create the right 2.
+Support families and 3.
+Improve the individuals that need it environment to promote satisfaction of residents and responsible growth, promoting independence, development and learning and well-being. businesses with the London Borough of success across the borough.
+Barnet as a place to live, work and study.
+This means...
+This means...
+This means...
+Creating jobs and new Encouraging families and Giving excellent services homes in the next five individuals to live as to residents healthily and independently years via regeneration Protecting the unique as possible, giving targeted Increasing skills, character of the borough services to those who most encouraging enterprise and providing sustainable need it. and reducing infrastructure to support unemployment. success.
+Measure: Measure of success: Measure: Managing demand for Resident satisfaction with Business growth and retention. services. the borough as a place to live work and study Satisfaction with the Council.